 - Support activities that enable impact to be achieved in an effective and timely manner including secondments and people exchange

-- Project development – at the early and later stages of impact, to the point where projects would be supported by other funding
+- Project development – at the early and later stages of impact, to the point where projects would be supported by other funding.
+The previous two calls have focussed on this area.

-- Researcher development – training, networking, and ‘people exchange’
+- Researcher development – training, networking, building external relationships and ‘people exchange’

 Most projects will be awarded following rolling open calls, but some funds will be set aside for centrally organised activities, such as training and networking events.